 - all land claimed for EFA is not eligible for LFASS payments - if you are unsure if your use of an area for access or tracking is more than occasional use then you should not use this as an EFA fallow area.
-Any consequences arising from access by a third party inconsistent with the Land Reform Act and the associated access guides will not be considered a breach of an EFA. - the definition of 'plant protection products' can be found at the following link: https://ec.europa.eu/ food/plant/pesticides\en - if you use temporary grass as EFA fallow, this land will retain its arable status for Greening purposes (including your commitment to have five per cent of your arable land subject to EFA and
+Any consequences arising from access by a

+- the definition of 'plant protection products' can be found at the following link: Definition of Pesticides - if you use temporary grass as EFA fallow, this land will retain its arable status for Greening purposes (including your commitment to have five per cent of your arable land subject to EFA and crop diversification).
-- crop diversification).
 This applies for as long as you continue to use it for EFA fallow even if the grass becomes more than five years old - remember your arable land includes any temporary grassland that you include in a crop rotation.
 Temporary grassland is grassland that is five years old or less.
 If you plough permanent grass and immediately sow a new grass ley, the land will retain its status as permanent grass and does not become temporary grass - if you choose to claim an EFA margin on permanent grassland, open grazed woodland or rough grazing it must be adjacent to, or within five metres of arable land or contiguous to a claimed EFA option.
 You must claim this land as Permanent Cover (PC) on your Single Application Form.
 This permanent cover will be considered as arable land when calculating your total area of arable land for your Greening requirements including the area of EFA - if you wish to undertake multiple EFA options in one field you can do this as long as you meet all the eligibility requirements of each and you are able to distinguish the location and extent of each option.
 In a practical example, this means you could have an area of fallow surrounded by a margin - land can only count once as EFA so as detailed above you may have different EFA options in the same field but the land can only contribute to your EFA commitment once.
 For example it cannot be EFA fallow and EFA green cover in the same claim year - many elements of EFA are complementary to GAEC.
 This means that margins or hedges can meet both GAEC and EFA requirements and be eligible land for the Basic Payment Scheme.
 Refer to the Overview for guidance on GAEC requirements - there is no upper limit to the area you can manage and claim as EFA.
 So if you have a commitment of 10.6 hectares you can manage and claim above this figure.
 For example, 12.2 hectares, if you wish - if you want to include areas in your EFA that are currently part of an agri-environment scheme you can do this.
-However: - you must ensure that the management of the two schemes are compatible. - the payment you receive for your agri-environment scheme may be reduced to reflect the Greening payment you receive for your EFA feature - there may be delays in the payment of your Basic Payment as both schemes will need to be validated
+However: - you must ensure that the management of the two schemes are compatible.

+- the payment you receive for your agri-environment scheme may be reduced to reflect the Greening payment you receive for your EFA feature

+- there may be delays in the payment of your Basic Payment as both schemes will need to be validated